gblkev/three-layer-architecture/README.md

 TODO
 Pre-requisite: a Docker server has to be available on the machine (https://docs.docker.com/get-docker/).
-Build modules in parallel (1 thread per available CPU core): mvn -T 0.5C clean install
+Build modules in parallel (1 thread per available CPU core): mvn -T 0.5C clean install Takes 3min45s on my 7-year old pc with the following configuration in my ${HOME}\.wslconfig :
+[wsl2]
+memory=8GB
+processors=4
+With a decent pc, it should be much much faster.

 ### Endpoints
 Sandbox: